๐Ÿ€

 Guacamole

-• Plan for 1/4 cup per person
+• Plan for 1/4 cup per person, which works out to about 4 cups for 15 guests

 Calculate guacamole →